Freddie Gillespie

-Frederick Gillespie (born June 14, 1997) is an American professional basketball player for Galatasaray MCT Technic of the Basketbol Süper Ligi (BSL) and the Champions League (BCL).
+Frederick Gillespie (born June 14, 1997) is an American professional basketball player for Ironi Ness Ziona of the Israeli Basketball Premier League.
 He played college basketball for the Carleton Knights and the Baylor Bears.

 Early life

 Gillespie grew up in Saint Paul, Minnesota and played football growing up until trying basketball in eighth grade.
 He entered East Ridge High School at 5'11" and did not play basketball his freshman year, after breaking his ankle on the first day of team tryouts.
 He grew to 6'4" by the time he was a sophomore, and subsequently played on the junior varsity team.
 Gillespie played varsity ball as a junior but tore his ACL late in the season, causing him to miss the summer AAU circuit.
 He finally returned to the court healthy in his senior season, although Gillespie did not receive any all-conference honors.
 After receiving no Division I or II scholarship offers, Gillespie opted to attend Division III Carleton College.